RomansWorks/PCombinator/README.md

 A handy tool for building, manipulating and evaluating prompts in both development and production.

-🎯 Generate variations of prompts for large language and vision models, and evaluate the effectiveness of each particle in the variation.
+- 🎯 Generate variations of prompts for large language and vision models, and evaluate the effectiveness of each particle in the variation.
 With it you can systematically optimize your prompts.

-🎯 Combine prompts from hierarchical ingredients at runtime, for example when different invocations of a model require slightly different prompts, retrieval augmentation, and more.
+- 🎯 Combine prompts from hierarchical ingredients at runtime, for example when different invocations of a model require slightly different prompts, retrieval augmentation, and more.

 Some examples of questions you can easily test using PCombinator:

-✅ Is giving a an example (few shot) to the prompt contributes to effectiveness?
+- ✅ Is giving a an example (few shot) to the prompt contributes to effectiveness?
-✅ Is a specific example or combination of examples better than the others?
+- ✅ Is a specific example or combination of examples better than the others?
-✅ Is this additional instruction helpful?
+- ✅ Is this additional instruction helpful?
-✅ Is putting the examples before the rules or instructions better, or is it vice versa? (also see (article)[https://arxiv.org/pdf/2402.08939.pdf)])
+- ✅ Is putting the examples before the rules or instructions better, or is it vice versa? (also see [article](https://arxiv.org/pdf/2402.08939.pdf))
-✅ Which delimiter is the best for separating examples? (also see []) ✅ Does Chain of Though (CoT) help or just cost more?
+- ✅ Which delimiter is the best for separating examples? (also see [])
+- ✅ Does Chain of Though (CoT) help or just cost more?
-✅ Does the order of the examples matter?
+- ✅ Does the order of the examples matter?
-✅ Do I need this many examples?
+- ✅ Do I need this many examples?
-✅ Should I use an instructive language or a more conversational one?
+- ✅ Should I use an instructive language or a more conversational one?
-✅ Is a certain role for the model biases it better than another role?
+- ✅ Is a certain role for the model biases it better than another role?
-✅ Which terms in a text2image prompt contribute more to the effectiveness of the prompt?
+- ✅ Which terms in a text2image prompt contribute more to the effectiveness of the prompt?
-✅ Combine prompt injection techniques to evaluate how malicous users can exploit the model and overcome protections. (also see (article)[https://arxiv.org/abs/2401.03729])
+- ✅ Combine prompt injection techniques to evaluate how malicous users can exploit the model and overcome protections. (also see [article](https://arxiv.org/abs/2401.03729))

 There are two parts to the library, each can be used independently:

 1. The **Combinators** (arranged in a tree): which generate the prompts.
 2. The **Evaluator**: which evaluates the effectiveness of the prompts.
 This is work in progress.

+There are two main **actions** in the library:
+1. **Generating** **Paths** - which are walks down the combinator tree, i.e. specific combinations of the ingredients in the tree.
+This is done using the `generate_paths` method of the combinator.
+2. **Rendering** a prompt: The process of generating a prompt from a path in the combinator tree.
+This is done using the `render_path` method of the combinator.

 Some metrics that can be used to evaluate the effectiveness of the prompts:
 📈 The score given by a human or a model judge to the output.